MicrosoftDocs/sdk-api/sdk-api-src/content/dxvahd/ns-dxvahd-dxvahd_blt_state_background_color_data.md

 ### -field BackgroundColor

-A <a href="https://docs.microsoft.com/windows/desktop/api/dxvahd/ns-dxvahd-_dxvahd_color">DXVAHD_COLOR</a> union that specifies the background color.
+A DXVAHD_COLOR union that specifies the background color.
 The default state value is (0.0, 0.0, 0.0, 1.0).

 ## -remarks